Nerves of the Low Back and Legs

 - The Lateral Femoral Cutaneous Nerve

-In addition to or instead of the standard disability compensation for Peripheral Nerves of the Low Back and Legs conditions, complete paralysis resulting in the loss of use of the foot or leg may also qualify for Special Monthly Compensation.
+In addition, a nerve condition resulting in the loss of use of the foot or leg can qualify for Special Monthly Compensation.

 How will the VA rate my peripheral nerve conditions?